modalitysystems/modalitysoftware-docs/twa/TWAAutomation-CustomerAzureTenant.md

 - 1 x Storage Account General Purpose v2 Hot

 > Note: You must have registered an application beforehand.
-Provide the App ID and App Secret from Step 1
+Provide the App ID and App Secret from Step 1.

+Following deployment, TWA Automation will require some configuration before being ready to use.
+The Modality Systems CI Team will work with you to understand your requirements and configure the appropriate scenarios and other settings prior to first use.

 > Note: For an introduction to Azure Resource Manager see [docs.microsoft.com](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-overview).